ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Questions.md

 - A. Enable default encryption for the Amazon S3 bucket where backups are stored.
 - B. Modify the backup section of the database configuration to toggle the Enable encryption check box.
-- C. Create a snapshot of the database.
+- ==C. Create a snapshot of the database.
 Copy it to an encrypted snapshot.
-Restore the database from the encrypted snapshot.
+Restore the database from the encrypted snapshot.==
 - D. Enable an encrypted read replica on RDS for MySQL.
 Promote the encrypted read replica to primary.
 Remove the original database instance.

 [Hide Solution](https://www.examtopics.com/exams/amazon/aws-certified-solutions-architect-associate-saa-c02/view/4/#) [  Discussion  **68**](https://www.examtopics.com/exams/amazon/aws-certified-solutions-architect-associate-saa-c02/view/4/#)